 While the keto diet has exploded in popularity, there has also been an abundance of myths and misnomers about what it means to be keto.
 Overblown exaggerations, unfounded claims about keto being dangerous – it’s important to separate fact from fiction.
 In this article we will cover 11 of the biggest misconceptions about the ketogenic diet, and what the truth actually is.
 To cover the basics, keto is a low carb diet that is high in fat, and moderate in protein.
 Generally keto dieters find success with around 20 grams of carbohydrates per day, though some are able to stay in ketosis while consuming up to 50 grams of carbs daily.
-Since the keto diet is a fairly straightforward approach, it’s surprising that there is so much misinformation out there.
 So what exactly are the biggest misconceptions about the keto diet?

 This is perhaps one of the biggest misconceptions about keto in general.
 There are images of bacon, butter, and lots of other fatty foods – as if that is the ideal menu for the keto diet.
 The kernel of truth in this misnomer is derived from the Atkins diet – as that approach typically emphasizes foods like bacon.
 In reality though, a keto diet should have lots of vegetables, plenty of organic proteins, and a large amount of healthy fats (like extra virgin olive oil).
 In fact, the scientific data for keto dieters shows an improvement in heart health, as well as cholesterol levels.
-Not exactly what you’d expect from a diet that is supposedly “all about bacon and butter”.
 The facts could not be further from the popular misconception, in this case.

 This is an interesting misnomer, as the scientific data actually shows the opposite is true.
 Those who consume large amounts of carbohydrates have been seen to be hungrier, less satiated, and they typically over-consume sugary foods.
 Lower carb dieters on the other hand, report back with higher satiety levels, less over-consumption, and more weight loss.
 This may be a case of just a simple viral message, as there is very little truth behind this factually challenged statement.
-In fact, craving some refined carbs after only a few hours of eating a muffin or donut, is far more common than being hungry on keto.
-Once again, the truth is actually the opposite of the public claim.
+In fact, craving some refined carbs after only a few hours of eating a muffin or donut is far more common than being hungry on keto.

-This claim may be one of the most irresponsible of all, as the opposite is actually true.
-Most scientific research shows that a low carbohydrate diet is the best remedy for type II diabetes.
+Most scientific research shows that a low carbohydrate diet can be an effective remedy for type II diabetes.
 In fact, one study showed that more than half of patients reversed their diagnosis of diabetes, after just 12 months on a ketogenic diet.
 Nearly 100% of the participants reduced or eliminated their need for medication in the study, as well.
 In truth, keto diets routinely outperform diets that are specifically designed to help those with diabetes.
-It’s actually pretty amazing information, but for some reason falsehoods still persist.

 This is another misconception that has a kernel of truth to it.
 The brief period of switching over from 200-300 grams of carbs a day, to 20 grams of carbs for keto – may cause some slight flu-like symptoms.
 However, not everyone experiences this, and these minor symptoms quickly pass in 3-4 days.
 If you do experience these symptoms, usually dehydration and/or electrolyte imbalances are to blame.
 So drink plenty of water, and try supplementing with electrolytes.
 Any ill effects should be gone almost immediately, and you’ll be well on your way to better health.